ethereum/consensus-specs/specs/phase0/p2p-interface.md

 -  0: **Success** -- a normal response follows, with contents matching the expected message schema and encoding specified in the request.
 -  1: **InvalidRequest** -- the contents of the request are semantically invalid, or the payload is malformed, or could not be understood.
 The response payload adheres to the `ErrorMessage` schema (described below).
 -  2: **ServerError** -- the responder encountered an error while processing the request.
 The response payload adheres to the `ErrorMessage` schema (described below).
+-  3: **RateLimited** -- the responder has served too many requests or sent too much data recently, either overall or to the requestor specifically.
+The response payload adheres to the `ErrorMessage` schema (described below).

 Clients MAY use response codes above `128` to indicate alternative, erroneous request-specific responses.

-The range `[3, 127]` is RESERVED for future usages, and should be treated as error if not recognized expressly.
+The range `[4, 127]` is RESERVED for future usages, and should be treated as error if not recognized expressly.

 The `ErrorMessage` schema is: